gabyx/Technical-Markdown/Readme.md

    Because people need to focus on the utter shitty formatting and WISIWY workaround experiences, a lot of money is spent which is never debated.

-   **It's about high time** to make turn around into a direction which will likely become the standard.
+   **It's about high time** to turn around into a direction which will likely become the standard.
-   **Technical writters should really focus on the content they write and focuse on styling quirks and tricks.**
+   **Technical writters should really focus on the content they write and focus on styling quirks and tricks.**

 4. Every technical document writter probably knows about source code management (`git`).
    There you go with proper team work.